TomazFilgueira/Heart-Disease-App/README.md

 - Create a new branch for your feature or bug fix.
 - Submit a pull request with a detailed description of your changes.

 ---

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Let me know if you'd like further refinements or additional sections!